chef/chef-oss-practices/project-membership.md

 ## Member

-Members are continuously active contributors in the community.
+Project Members are continuously active contributors in the community.
 They can have issues and PRs assigned to them, participate in project teams through GitHub teams, and pre-submit tests are automatically run for their PRs.
 Members are expected to remain active contributors to the community.
 On approval of membership a user's membership will last until the end of the calendar year from their approval.
 If a member remains active their membership will be automatically extended.
 In the case that a member becomes inactive their membership will be revoked at the end of the calendar year.

 **Defined by:** Member of the Chef Software Inc. Project Organization on GitHub